wp-plugins/ranker-list-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use Ranker to create a custom "ranking poll" - a highly engaging crowdsourced list that will increase time on page by 125% and commenting by 3X.
+Use Ranker to create a custom "ranking poll" -a highly engaging crowdsourced list that will increase time on page by 125% and commenting 3X.

 == Description ==